llaine/benchmarks/README.md

 Tiny comparison between dlang using Vibe.d, nodejs using express and Ruby with Sinatra.

 My point here is to do a benchmark on a real daily use case, such as loading n entries from a DB and showing them as JSON using a normal framework.
-By normal I mean something that is not too much low level.
+By normal I mean something that is not too much fancy with early optimisation.

 ## Sql dump